orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ Minor customization required. --->

-Our security team is comprised of security experts dedicated to improving the security of our organization.
+Our security team is comprised of both senior leadership and developers all dedicated to improving the security of our organization.
+Our team have been trained in security through real world experience, courses and training.
 Our employees are trained on security incident response and are on call 24/7.

 ## Infrastructure